sayanth-t-m/piper/readme.md

 # YouTube Downloader GUI

-A simple desktop application to download YouTube videos or audio in high quality using a user-friendly graphical interface built with Tkinter and [yt-dlp](https://github.com/yt-dlp/yt-dlp).
+A simple, futuristic desktop application to download YouTube videos or audio in high quality using a user-friendly graphical interface built with Tkinter and [yt-dlp](https://github.com/yt-dlp/yt-dlp).

 ---